diffblue/gitlab/doc/administration/libravatar.md

    gitlab_rails['gravatar_enabled'] = false
    ```

-1. Then run `sudo gitlab-ctl reconfigure` for the changes to take effect.
+1. To apply the changes, run `sudo gitlab-ctl reconfigure`.

 **For installations from source**